 Since I’m somewhat still in the shirt dress mode, I decided to make another one – McCall’s 6891.
-I have other dress patterns but I really like my two McCall’s shirt dress patterns.
-I hereby admit that I LOVE shirt dresses 😍, and for this version, I let loose a teeny-weeny bit of my desire to put my ‘stamp’ on it.
+I have other dress patterns but I really like my two McCall’s shirt dress patterns, and hereby admit that I LOVE shirt dresses 😍.
+For this version, I let loose a teeny-weeny bit of my desire to put my ‘stamp’ on it.

 - Fabric – Quite old, bought about 12 years ago just before I moved to the UK.
 In Nigeria we call it Guinea Brocade, and I believe it’s 100% cotton.
 It’s light weight, with nice drape but doesn’t quite hang as well as the denim I used for my Dotty Combo.

 - Size – My usual size for McCall’s patterns – size 14 for bust and graded up to size 18/20 for my waist and hips.

 - View D; only because I thought the sleeves are as pictured, but they turned out to be rolled-up long sleeves.

 - For buttons, I made self-covered ones with the same fabric.

 - I shortened the waist by 7/8″.
 I figured my waist is about 16″ from my neck.

 - Since my fabric was quite short in width, I reduced the width of the skirt on the pattern pieces by about 6 inches.
 I like the finished skirt though as I don’t like my skirts to be too full.